measurement-kit/measurement-kit/doc/tutorial/unix.md

 We can now compile (and link) the code using the following command:

     c++ -Wall -std=c++11 -o main main.cpp -lmeasurement_kit

-On Linux you may need to update the dynamic linker after you have installed to `/usr/local`, running the following command as root:

-    /sbin/ldconfig

-(There are distributions, e.g. Fedora, that unified / and /usr where the above shall be written as `/usr/sbin/ldconfig` instead.)

 Then create a file named INPUT and paste inside it this content: